 Western Redcedar Dieback

 Welcome to our webpage about the western redcedar decline.
 The purpose of this page is to provide information about the western redcedar, summarize the decline, and provide links to other media expressing concern.

 Please contact us if you are interested in partnering to advance knowledge or if you have content or information to share.

-Our program has received support to launch a community science program called Forest Health Watch.
+Our program received support to launch a community science program called Forest Health Watch.
 The pilot project of the program is focused on the western redcedar decline.
 We are currently looking for partners to help shape the program!
-Find more information and share your input here!
+More information is available on the Forest Health Watch website.